PRO Chess League Rules as of 12/4/2017:

 - Lives within an approximate 5 hour drive of the team's city.
-In less densely populated areas, we may accept slightly longer drive time than 5 hours.
-In areas that are extremely densely populated with high rated chess players, we reserve the right to consider that a player who needs to drive 5 hours is no longer a local player.
-Also if you live in another country, you are unlikely to be allowed to play as a local for a team from another country, regardless of how close you live.
-The exception is if you qualify via Rule A3.1.C below.
+In less densely populated areas, we may accept longer drive times than 5 hours.
+If you live in another country, but are more than a 2 hour drive from your team, you are unlikely to be allowed to play as a local for a team from another country, regardless of how close you live.
+The exception is if you qualify via Rule A3.1.3 below.
 We will end this rules section with more specific examples of who is or isn’t local.

 - Has extremely strong ties to the community but may not currently live there.
-This applies to people who were born in a city, or have spent much of their life and chess career there, or who have a history of playing for a club team in a given city.
+This applies to people who were born in a city, or have spent much of their life and chess career there, have been residents of that city, or who have a history of playing for a club team in a given city.

 - Please note that it is possible for a player to be considered local in more than one location.
 The aim of the above rules is to allow some flexibility for teams but to make sure there is still some local connection involved.

 - While we use the term “5 hour drive” in A.3.1.2, we recognize that different cities and areas have different modes and speeds of transportation, and that 5 hours may be 400 miles in some places or 200 miles in others.
 We will adjust accordingly and will take into account the population density of the region, especially as it regards to how many strong chess players are in that given region.